JackHanke/JackHanke.github.io/Quotes I Like.md

 *"Man is the only animal that refuses to be what he is." - Albert Camus, Carnets*

-Like my favorite song, America's *Horse with No Name*, it's about something different everytime I hear it.
+Like my favorite song, America's *A Horse with No Name*, it's about something different everytime I hear it.

 *"Someday is not a day of the week." - Janet Dailey*